py2ai/py2ai.github.io/_posts/2022-09-04-Pyt5-Gui-development-for-Image-to-Text-app.md

 ---
+description: This tutorial is about gui development with PyQt5 and Pytesseract
+featured-img: pyqt5-ocr-aug-2022
+keywords:
+- PyQt5
+- OCR
+- Pytesseract
+- Python
+- GUI
+- Tesseract
 layout: post
+mathjax: true
+tags:
+- PyQt5
+- OCR
+- Pytesseract
+- Python
 title: How to extract text from image in Python
-mathjax: true
-featured-img: pyqt5-ocr-aug-2022
-description:  This tutorial is about gui development with PyQt5 and Pytesseract
-tags: [PyQt5, OCR, Pytesseract, Python]
-keywords: [PyQt5, OCR, Pytesseract, Python, GUI, Tesseract]
 ---

 Hi friends following is the code for Part 18 of the PyQt5 learning series.

 <br>